apache/skywalking/docs/ROADMAP.md

 - Baseline calculation, to make the alarm more accuracy.

 ### UI
-- Whole new 5.0 UI.
-New topology; metrics of application, server and service; Trace query; Alarm.
-[WIP]
 - Merged into Collector as a module.
 - Support i18n.
 - More interactive UI for the DIG data from any domain.